 Similar to size and weight, the optimal water capacity of your pick can vary wildly.
 The more time and people you add to the equation, the more likely it is you’ll need something bigger.

 Much like yourself, your portable washing buddy must be able to handle a few bangs and bruises in the great outdoors.
-If you’re looking at rough terrain, a DIY shower or a dollar-store water container just won’t do the trick.
+If you’re looking at rough terrain, a DIY solution or a dollar-store water container just won’t do the trick.

 Keep an eye out for the weather while planning your trip and supplies.
 The last thing you need is to hang your baggie up on a branch and have it split open once a strong wind picks up.
 Besides, it can be tougher to aim if you’re working with a rickety hose.